zorowangtt/phdthesis/source/13_chapter_4.md

 native contacts between the active form (met-*Bj*FixLH dimer) and (met-FixLH-imd dimer), the significant changes in inter-residue interactions are characterized by the energy exchange network.
-The strengthened interactions between heme and F$\alpha$ helix while the weakened interactions between heme-7 propionate -HIS214 and within G/H/I $\beta$ antiparallel strands upon imidazole binding, indicates the signal regulation process is responsible by a synergetic effect of rearrangement of the compact interactions network constructed by
+The strengthened interactions between heme and Fα helix while the weakened interactions between heme-7 propionate -HIS214 and within G/H/I α antiparallel strands upon imidazole binding, indicates the signal regulation process is responsible by a synergetic effect of rearrangement of the compact interactions network constructed by